vijay-raghav/vijay-raghav.github.io/_posts/2020-08-02-Hello-World.md

 But hey this is 2020, a whole new era and the year of the newsletter.
 Is blogging dead?
 Probably.
-I've decided to pen my thoughts here while I cut down on my substack subscriptions - my inbox is filling up.
+I've decided to pen my thoughts here while I cut down on my substack subscriptions which are filling up my Inbox (I'm upto 12 gigs on my Google Account).